ppryanichek/100-days-of-code/log.md

 Worked with regular expressions and wrote a program to check the PIN code (from CodeWars).

+### Day 10: October 23, Wednesday

+**Today`s Progress**: Read about the difference between Comparator and Comparable.
+Continued studying Java Collections Framework.

+Solved the problem (Convert an array of ones and zeros into an integer).

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)